Customizing your Glue environment¶

 from glue.config import colormaps from matplotlib.cm import Paired colormaps.add('Paired', Paired)

-You can add menu items to run custom functions on subsets.
-Use the following
+You can add menu items to run custom functions when selecting datasets, subset

 Custom Preference Panes¶